Roman–Etruscan Wars: The Fabian war with Veii in 483–476 BC

 Although the battle was a great victory for Fabius, the loss of his brother and his colleague was a severe blow, and he declined the honor of a triumph that had been offered by the Senate.

 In 479 BC the war with Veii was assigned to the consul Titus Verginius Tricostus Rutilus, while his colleague Kaeso Fabius was dealing with an incursion by the Aequi.
 Verginius, being too hasty, was almost cut off along with his army, and was only saved when Fabius arrived with his army after dealing with the Aequi.

 In the same year the Fabii addressed the senate, proposing that their family alone bear the financial and military burden of the war with Veii.
 The senate agreed, with thanks, and the people extolled the name of the Fabii.
-The following day the Fabii armed themselves and, numbering 306 including the consul, marched through Rome and out of the right side of the Carmental gate.
+The following day the Fabii armed themselves and, numbering 306 including the consul, marched through Rome and out of the right side of the Carmental Gate.
 Heading north, they set up camp at the Cremera and fortified a post.

 In 478 BC the Fabii successfully ravaged the territory of Veii.
 The Veientes called up an army of Etruscans, and attacked the Fabian post at the Cremera.
 A Roman army led by the consul Lucius Aemilius Mamercus came to relieve the siege, and a charge by the Roman cavalry resulted in the retreat of the Veientine army, who withdrew to the Saxa Rubra and sued for peace.

 In 477 BC hostilities were renewed, and the fighting increased, with incursions by the Fabii into Veientine territory, and vice versa.
 The Veientes devised an ambush, which led to the Battle of the Cremera, most likely on 18 July 477 BC, in which the Veientes were victorious and all the Fabii killed.
-Only Quintus Fabius Vibulanus survived because he was too young to go to war and therefore stayed at Rome.
+Only Quintus Fabius Vibulanus survived because he was too young to go to war and therefore stayed in Rome.

 Upon hearing of the grave defeat, the Roman senate sent the consul Titus Menenius Lanatus with an army against the Veientes, but the Romans were defeated once again.
 The Veientes marched on Rome, and occupied the Janiculum.
 The Roman senate recalled the other consul Gaius Horatius Pulvillus from the Volsci, and there were two indecisive battles against the Veientes, the first near the temple of Spes near the Praenestine Gate, and the second at the Colline gate.
 Thereafter the Veientes withdrew from Rome and set about ravaging the countryside, until they were defeated by the Romans in the following year.